lasevi/arduino-simwheel/README.md

  # Arduino simwheel from a dead Thrustmaster T150 wheel
- I had the electronics already, so why wouldn't I do this?
+ I had the electronics already, so why wouldn't I resurrect my old wheel and have some fun?

  ## Device pinouts